SimonMonecke/lambdacd-pipeline-def-test/README.md

 ```
 By using a meta-step you can parameterize your steps to use them in different stages of your pipeline.
 Regular LambdaCD steps also take two arguments: args and ctx.
 They will be injected when you run your pipeline.
 To validate your pipeline definition this library has to make a distinction between these two kinds of steps.
-There are two ways how you can tag your step as meta-step:
+There are two ways how you can tag your step as a meta-step:

-### Add the :meta-step to the function declaration:
+### Add the :meta-step tag to the function declaration:
 ```clojure

 (defn deploy-my-app